-We women, all have a little Delilah in us…that is not a compliment.
+We women, all have a little Delilah in us…and that is not a compliment.
 I’m not sure how well you remember the story – but in short, Delilah won the heart of Samson (Israel’s judge at the time), and she tricked him into confessing the secret to his great strength, which inevitably led to his demise.

 Now, it’s not our everyday experience to conspire against the man who loves us (I hope!), but the manner in which Delilah wore Samson down is worth our attention.